NCAR/geocat-applications/_preview/96/_sources/GETTING_STARTED.md

 in NCL in Python, including any algorithmic differences, guidance regarding replication under different conditions or circumstances, and any other relevant comparisons between the NCL and Python functionality.

-This is part of the GeoCAT team's commitment to NCL and NSF NCAR's [Pivot to Python Initiative](https://www.ncl.ucar.edu/Document/Pivot_to_Python/).

 These pages assume that the user has a working knowledge of NCL and is looking for transitional resources for specific functions.
 They also are not intended to be a comprehensive explanation of the Python recommendations, but rather a guide for users who are already familiar with the NCL